ultrazohm/ultrazohm_sw/docs/source/mpsoc/vitis/piController/piController.rst

 Description
 ^^^^^^^^^^^

-With this config struct one can customize the PI-Controller variables to its needs.
+With this config struct one can customize the PI-Controller variables.
 It has to be initialized before the :ref:`init-function <uz_piController_init>` is called.

 .. _uz_piController_init: